FIXTradingCommunity/tablature/md2orchestra/README.md

 * Fields
 * Datatypes
 * Codeset
+* Actor with state variables and state machines
+* Flow

-The utility parses a text file and uses these markdown features:
+The utility parses one or more texts file and uses these markdown features:

 * A markdown heading immediately above a description of a message or message element is parsed for identifiers including the element type, name, scenario, and numeric tag (if any).
 * Any number of markdown paragraphs below the heading will used as documentation of the message or element.
 * A markdown table is parsed is message or component members, codes in a codeset, or lists of fields or datatypes

 Not all markdown features are recognized or given special treatment.
-Lists are recognized as a block, but list entries are not treated in any special way.
+(Lists are recognized as a block, but list entries are not treated in any special way.)

 There are several variations of markdown in use.
 This utility follows the [GitHub Flavored Markdown](https://github.github.com/gfm/) specification.